SilkRose/Pony/stories/there/there-meta.md

 ## Description:
 She will be there, she has to be.

-Thanks to [Scriblits Talo](https://www.fimfiction.net/user/495925/Scriblits+Talo/stories) for pre-reading.
+Thanks to [Scriblits Talo](https://www.fimfiction.net/user/495925/Scriblits+Talo/stories) for making the cover, and helping with the writing.

 Thanks to [ThePeer](https://www.fimfiction.net/user/537939/ThePeer) for pre-reading.